enspiral-dev-academy/community/code-of-conduct/long.md

 The following behaviors are expected and requested of all community members:

 - Participate in an authentic and active way.
 In doing so, you contribute to the health and longevity of this community.
 - Exercise consideration and respect in your speech and actions.
 - Attempt collaboration before conflict.
- - Refrain from demeaning, discriminatory, or harassing behavior and speech.
+- **Refrain from** demeaning, discriminatory, or harassing behavior and speech.
 - Be mindful of your surroundings and of your fellow participants.
 Alert community leaders if you notice a dangerous situation, someone in distress, or violations of this Code of Conduct, even if they seem inconsequential.
 - Remember that community event venues may be shared with members of the public; please be respectful to all patrons of these locations.

 ### Unacceptable Behavior

 The following behaviors are considered harassment and are unacceptable within our community:

 - Violence, threats of violence or violent language directed against another person
 - Sexist, racist, homophobic, transphobic, ableist, or otherwise discriminatory jokes and language
 - Posting or displaying sexually explicit or violent material
 - Posting or threatening to post other people’s personally identifying information ("doxing")
 - Personal insults, particularly those related to gender, sexual orientation, race, religion, or disability
 - Inappropriate photography or recording
 - Inappropriate physical contact.
-You should have someone’s consent before touching them
+You should have someone’s consent before touching them in any way
 - Unwelcome sexual attention.
 This includes sexualized comments or jokes, inappropriate touching, groping, and unwelcome sexual advances
- - Deliberate intimidation, stalking, or following (online or in person)
+- Intimidation, stalking, or following (online or in person)
 - Advocating for, or encouraging, any of the above behavior
 - Sustained disruption of community events, including talks and presentations

-#H4 Harassment
+#### Harassment

 We do not tolerate harassment of participants in any form.
 Sexual language and imagery is not appropriate for any conference venue, including talks.
 Participants violating these rules may be sanctioned or expelled from the conference without a refund at the discretion of the conference organizers.